-Acting as a unit.
-In this case adjustments or

-- Mutual support.
+- Acting as a unit.
+In this case adjustments or changes are made in tandem with the person diagnosed.
+The person feels included and the family member feels their needs are also taken into consideration. - Mutual support.
 In this case it is the person diagnosed who offers support and care thereby creating an atmosphere where both parties support each other. - Carer's personality, that is, the growing belief that they can cope even though they were uncertain whether they could or not.